 Performance grants are awards whose final value or amount, if any, is determined by the degree to which specified performance measures have been achieved during a performance period set by independent directors or our Compensation Committee.
 Performance periods can be partial-year, annual or multi-year periods, as determined by independent directors or our Compensation Committee.
-Performance measures that may be used include one or more of the following: the attainment by a share of class A common stock of a specified value within or for a specified period of time, earnings per share, earnings before interest expense and taxes, depreciation and amortization, return to shareholders (including dividends), return on equity, earnings, revenues (including but not limited to product revenues and ETF revenues), debt levels, leverage ratios, coverage ratios, return on sales, return on revenues, cash flow or cost reduction goals, operating profit, pretax return on total capital, economic value added, profit margins, sales growth, net income or any combination of the foregoing.
+Performance measures that may be used include one or more of the following: the attainment by a share of class A common stock of a specified value within or for a specified period of time, earnings per share, earnings before interest expense and taxes, depreciation and amortization, return to shareholders (including dividends), return on equity, earnings, revenues, cash flow or cost reduction goals, operating profit, pretax return on total capital, economic value added, profit margins, sales growth, net income or any combination of the foregoing.
 Such criteria and objectives may relate to results obtained by the individual, us, a subsidiary, or an affiliate, or any business unit or division thereof, or may relate to results obtained relative to a specific industry or a specific index.
 Payment may be made in the form of cash, class A common stock, restricted stock, restricted stock units or a combination thereof, as specified by independent directors or our Compensation Committee.